The Institute of Coastal Research

 -

-PersonAnn-Britt Florin, Head at the Institute of Coastal ResearchDepartment of Aquatic Resources
+PersonAnn-Britt Florin, head of division at the Institute of Coastal ResearchDepartment of Aquatic Resources